-In S3 pupils will be assessed on an ongoing basis.
-The assessment evidence will be used to inform the course pupils follow in S4.
 In S4 all pupils will sit unit assessments which cover both creating and Analysing media content.
 These are assessed by teachers as pass/ fail.
 Pupils will have the opportunity to re-sit failed assessments.
 In addition to this, pupils sitting National 5 have an assignment to submit and an external exam.